First, industrial marketers must understand that not all leads are created equal — and the industrial buyer's journey is actually pretty complicated.

 Think about when you go grocery shopping.
 When you first step foot in the store, you wouldn't want a cashier to run up to and ask if you are ready to check out — that just wouldn't make sense!
 In the same sense, it would pretty annoying for an employee to let you know about a particular sale or promotion after you've already taken all your items out of the cart and loaded them onto the conveyor belt.
 Context and timing are crucial.

 The same concept holds true with your B2B buyers.
-You need to align how you treat each contact with their specific needs and expectations — more on that in our free research study, How To Meet The Needs Of Your Buyers.
+You need to align how you treat each contact with their specific needs and expectations.
 The industrial buyer's journey is the basis of the B2B marketing funnel, and there are five different stages of the funnel that you should be familiar with:

 - Subscribers: These are the least engaged individuals.
 At this stage, it’s likely someone in the prospective company is simply looking for regular content updates about a particular topic and has signed up to receive newsletters and other materials.